matsilv/sfge-dfl/docs/usage/pfl_plus_saa.md

 * `res_dir`.
 The root filepath where the results for the different datasets, splits and models are saved.
 * `--num-scenarios`.
 A list of number of scenarios to sample.

+In each run folder you will find results are saved in file named `saa-results.pkl`.

 For example:

 `experiments/stochastic_capacity_kp/configs/50-items/penalty-1/config.json experiments/stochastic_capacity_kp/50-items/penalty-1/ --num-scenarios 1 10 50`